kiegroup/act-js/README.md

 You can set the current working directory as well as the location of workflow files (wrt to the cwd).
 The current working directory is from where `act` will be executed from.
 The workflow file location is the location from which `act` will try to read the workflow files from.
 Setting the workflow file is equivalent to calling `act` with `-W /path/to/workflows` option.

+By default, if no current working directory is passed to the constructor, it is set to be `process.cwd()`.
-By default, the root of the current project is used as the current working directory.
-By default, the workflow file location is the current working directory
+Similarly, by default, the workflow file location is the current working directory

 ### Secrets